Oversight: Mrs Hunt

 Subject leaders: Mrs Whiteside and Mrs Perkins

 As a result of our consistent whole school approach to the teaching of phonics, if you were to walk into one of our phonics lessons, you would see that all pupils are familiar with the structures and routines (e.g. My Turn, Your Turn).
-Pupils are confident in the subject materials and understand what they are learning.
+Pupils are confident with the subject materials and understand what they are learning.
 Progress in Year R is excellent and the majority of pupils in Year 1 and 2 make at least good or better progress.
-Our latest Ofsted detailed that, 'Reading is at the heart of the curriculum.
+Our latest Ofsted notes that, 'Reading is at the heart of the curriculum.
 From the very start of Reception, staff teach phonics well.
 This continues throughout Years 1 and 2.
 This is a result of effective whole school training.'
 Ofsted November 2019.

 We all know how confusing it can be for parents when helping your child to learn at home:

 'Am I teaching the right method?
 Is it different to what is taught at school?'